-Packing for service
+How to pack for service

-To pack the Wellwash for service:
+To pack the Wellwash Versa for service:

-- Provide information about the use of hazardous materials. - Prime the liquid channel of the instrument and clean the wash and waste bottles. - Remove any microplate before decontamination.
+- Provide information about the use of hazardous materials. - Prime all the channels of the instrument and clean the wash and waste bottles. - Remove any microplate before decontamination.
 Decontaminate the instrument.
-Remove the liquid bottles and wash head. - Refit the transport lock.
-Refer to "Refitting the transport lock". - Use the original packaging for shipping. - Pack the instrument according to the packing instructions. - Enclose a dated and signed "Certificate of Decontamination" (see Appendix B) both inside and attached to the outside of the package, in which you return your instrument (or other items). - Enclose the return authorization number (RGA) issued by your local Thermo Fisher Scientific representative. - Specify the fault after you have been in touch with your local Thermo Fisher Scientific representative or the Thermo Fisher Scientific technical service department.
+Remove the liquid bottles and wash heads.

+- Refit the transport lock.
+Refer to "Refitting the transport lock" on page 124. - Use the original packaging for shipping. - Pack the instrument according to the packing instructions. - Enclose a dated and signed "Certificate of Decontamination" (see Appendix B) both inside and attached to the outside of the package, in which you return your instrument (or other items). - Enclose the return authorization number (RGA) issued by your local Thermo Fisher Scientific representative. - Specify the fault after you have been in touch with your local Thermo Fisher Scientific representative or the Thermo Fisher Scientific technical service department.